Course Code: MAGCLDTPAD

 Where candidates are non-native English language speakers, they must also satisfy the English Language Requirements of UL.

-As the number of places on the programme is limited the selection process is competitive and will include short listing prior to an interview (group and individual on the same day).
+As the number of places on the programme is limited the selection process is competitive and will include short listing prior to an interview.

 It is a UL requirement that students taking this post-graduate programme will need to undergo a Garda clearance process.